Skip to Main Content

 Types of blood transfusions

-Red blood cell transfusion - If your child has anemia or a decrease in red blood cells, they may need a transfusion.
-They may also need red blood cells if they don't have enough hemoglobin to carry oxygen through their body.
+If your child has anemia or a decrease in red blood cells, they may need this type of transfusion.
+Your child may also need red blood cells if they do not have enough hemoglobin to carry oxygen through their body.

-White blood cell (granulocytes) transfusion - Your child may need this transfusion if they have a severe infection that does not improve with antibiotics.
+Your child may need this transfusion if they have a severe infection that does not improve with antibiotics.
 Granulocytes are the type of white blood cell that is transfused.

 What to expect during a blood transfusion

-Most transfusions are done in a hospital setting, often in the hospital’s chemotherapy room, during a surgery, or at a patient's bedside.
 During a transfusion, your child will get blood cells through a small tube (catheter) that travels to a vein in their body.
-Once started, the transfusion may take 1-2 hours or longer.
-The time for transfusion depends on the type of transfusion, the amount of blood product, and the patient's weight.
+The time needed for the transfusion depends on the type of transfusion, the amount of blood product, and how much your child weighs.

 When it is time for your child's transfusion: